You can import terms by running the Term Transfer Tool from the command line with the appropriate parameters.

 -d (--deploy) |

 (Optional) Deploy the imported terms for checking after the import is complete.
-After the import, the Term Transfer Tool automatically reloads the language configuration on all language servers.
-You can only use this option when connecting to Acrolinx versions 2.4 or later.
-You also need the privilege "Reload language server configuration." |
+After the import, the Term Transfer Tool automatically reloads the language configuration on all language servers. |

 -s (--server) <serverAddress> |